 Effective October 1, 2002, a supplemental pension benefit program was established for eligible members employed by the City on October 1, 2002, and members receiving benefits from the Plan on that date, or the spouses of such members if the members are deceased and the spouses are receiving benefits from the Plan.
-The benefit is payable for each year in which the net market rate of return on Plan assets exceeds the assumed rate of investment return by two percent (2%).
-The net market rate of return on Plan assets did not reach the threshold require to pay this benefit in fiscal year 2019.
+The benefit is payable for each year in which the net market rate of return on Plan assets exceeds the assumed rate of investment return by four and one-half percent (4.5%).
+The net market rate of return on Plan assets did not reach the threshold require to pay this benefit in fiscal year 2020.